openserv-labs/workshops/ai-agents-of-change/README.md

 ## Overview

-This repository provides a comprehensive example of building an AI agent for the OpenServ platform using OpenServ API, Python and FastAPI.
-Building upon the OpenServ API Development Guide, this implementation serves as a practical reference for developers looking to create intelligent agents that can handle tasks and respond to chat messages.
+This repository provides an example of building an AI agent for the OpenServ platform using OpenServ API, Python and FastAPI.

-The repository includes an Ethical Contrast Agent which demonstrates ethical vs. unethical AI behavior as an educational tool.

 Need more details?
 Check our step-by-step guide on [how to use OpenServ API](https://docs.openserv.ai/getting-started/agent-tutorial)